 In addition, I compiled a list of Cuebiq Influencers on Twitter, broken down by industry (Journalism, Content Marketing, Tech, and Big Data) in order to be strategic and most effective in our social media content.
 These people can help shine a light as to what is trending and whom we should be targeting.
 I also put together a list of all of Cuebiq’s Twitter followers and analyzed whether they were qualified accounts or not.

 The sad reality is that fake followers are everywhere and are useful to no one.
 Separating them from real, well-known figures helps Cuebiq uncover who is actually interested in their company and how to continue attracting people of that background.
-Lastly, I had the privilege of coming up with questions for the four founders of our company, which was awesome for me as I got to learn about the history of Cuebiq and how it became a successful reality, leading to the creation of our SaaS platform, Clara.
+Lastly, I had the privilege of coming up with questions for the four founders of our company, which was awesome for me as I got to learn about the history of Cuebiq and how it became a successful reality, leading to the creation of our platform.
 Pulling out my reporting skills is always a thrill for me, so I made it my mission to dig into the core of these founders and what makes them a unique, integral part of the company.
 No boring, overused questions allowed.

 Brand Values and Company Culture